 It can be challenging to hit the mark on Black Friday and Cyber Monday.
 After all, it includes tons of moving parts.
 Here are a few key mistakes to avoid based on Vaimo’s time-tested approach to Black Friday.

-On our Black Friday checklist, we have included a few key items to prevent this issue from happening.
+In our Black Friday playbook, we have included a few key items to prevent this issue from happening.
 Here are a few things to consider and check off in advance:

 - Audit stock levels for 100% confidence—assess as close to Black Friday as possible to avoid disappointing customers.